-12 Steps To Avoid Phishing AttacksMany online users facing this phishing scams, they are looking for how can you identify a phishing email? how to prevent phishing on your website? how to stop phishing emails in Gmail/Outlook/HotMail?
+12 Steps To Recognize And Avoid Phishing AttacksMany online users facing these phishing scams, and they are looking for how can you identify a phishing email? how to prevent phishing on your website? how to stop phishing emails in Gmail/Outlook/HotMail?
 To answer these questions and to protect against phishing, today, I have listed quick but smart ways to prevent from being hooked.

 Check out phishing prevention best practices to fight against phishing attacks from user ends: